 The SEND Local Offer website has all the local services to help.
-Find out what is on offer from Central Bedfordshire Council at:
+Find out what is on offer from Central Bedfordshire Council by clicking the link below:

 SENDco - Ms Burke (National Award Qualified SENCO)

 Assistant SENDco - Miss Needham (qualification in progress)

 Assistant SENDco - Blossom class - Mrs R Waters